TPODAvia/PX4-Autonomous-Vehicle/swarms/docs/Setting_Hotspot.md

 nmcli connection show netplan-wlan0-Raspberry
 ```

+#### 7. Bash script

-7. The connections control can be wrapped to the bash script.
+The connections control can be wrapped to the bash script.
 The example are provided in the `bash` folder.